Our Contractor Mortgages

 Contractor Mortgages by Trinity Finance

 As a contractor, you may be concerned about the hurdles you have to overcome to secure a mortgage for your dream home.
-You may receive a fixed rate or day rate, have a limited company or work under an umbrella company, be new to contracting or only have a short term left on your existing contract.
+You may receive a fixed rate or day rate, have a limited company or work under an umbrella company.
+You may be new to contracting or only have a short term left on your existing contract.

-Whilst these may previously have been obstacles in your search for a mortgage, lenders have now recognised the growing number of contractors and freelancers in the UK’s workforce and have changed their assessment criteria accordingly, providing you with a more tailored approach.
+Whilst these may previously have been obstacles in your search for a mortgage, lenders have now recognised the growing number of contractors and freelancers in the UK’s workforce.
+They have changed their assessment criteria accordingly, providing you with a more tailored approach.

 At Trinity Finance, we know which lenders specialise in mortgages for contractors and how to prepare your application for the optimum chance of success.
-Our professional mortgage brokers can guide you on how to strengthen your application and advise you on the documentation needed to maximise the loan amount you qualify for.
-They can present your case to lenders in the most effective way and search for the best mortgage deals to suit your circumstances, ensuring a seamless process from start to finish.
+Our professional mortgage brokers can guide you on how to strengthen your application.
+They can also advise you on the documentation needed to maximise the loan amount you qualify for.
+They can present your case to lenders in the most effective way and search for the best mortgage deals to suit your circumstances.
+This ensures a seamless process from start to finish.

 How much can you borrow?